wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/3-exercise.md

 Save and Quit
-To save and quit, add the **Close Excel** Action and choose to save the document before closing.
+To save and quit, add the **Close Excel** Action, and choose to save the document before closing.

 ![close excel exercise](..\media\close-excel-exercise.png)